Flat Vs Reducing Interest Rate: Which is Better?

 What is an example of a flat and reducing rate of interest?

-A reducing interest rate can be better than a flat rate since it frees up your income as the tenure of the loan progresses.
+A reduced interest rate can be better than a flat rate since it frees up your income as the tenure of the loan progresses.
 However, flat interest rates are more commonly available and easier to calculate.

-Is reducing interest rates good?
+Are reducing interest rates good?

 Share